JupiterOne/.github/README.md

 When using composite actions, you will need to perform the following checkouts:

 ```
-# Checks out the repository where the workflow is being run
-- uses: actions/checkout@v3

 # Checks out the global repository where the composite actions live (jupiterone/.github),
 # without this, the composite action will not be found as each job is run in virtual container:
 - uses: actions/checkout@v3